rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Where does versioning go?

-Currently, the version string in our checkpoint defines the protocol version for the entire checkpoint. **This forces every Witness to use the same version.** If some Witnesses are slow to upgrade, this might be an issue.
-This might be a non-issue, since we don’t expect there to be many Witnesses, and they can all expose 2 signing endpoints during transition.
-So at some point, it should be possible to go from all-v1 to all-v2 without any downtime.
+Versioning is kind of all over the place.
+The tbundle version is given via MIME type, while the `.well-known` endpoints without versions, and the version of the Enrollment Server request being encoded in JSON rather than the MIME type.
+This isn't super cohesive.

-In addition, we have `.well-known` endpoints without versions, and the version of the Enrollment Server request being encoded in JSON rather than the MIME type.
-This doesn't feel super cohesive.
+Fwiw the tbundle version being in the MIME type is probably a good thing.
+It means that a Site could serve multiple tbundles with different versions, and let the client pick the one they support.
+This is good for transitionary periods.

 ### Checkpoint and committed integrity policy locations are not defined